bparanj/s3-cors-upload-rails/README.md

 The most important files are are:

-- `app/helpers/aws_helper` - Builds the AWS authentication signature as described in http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAuthentication.html.
-It required the Amazon keys, as well as options about the request (request type, resource, etc).
 - `app/controllers/aws_controller` - Given a filename and content type, returns a JSON of the form:

     ```JSON